-The Council will proactively provide opportunities for people and communities to provide comments and feedback, and will give the feedback fair and careful consideration.
-The Council will recognise the impact of relevant past engagement before proceeding further.
+The Council will proactively provide opportunities for people and communities to provide their views, and will give the views fair and careful consideration.
+The Council will recognise the impact of past engagement before proceeding further.

 ...take pride in and responsibility for what it does